 When bacon is crisp, drain, cool, then crumble or chop it up into very small pieces.
 Set aside a small amount to be used for garnishing the finished truffles later.

-Place the butter, powdered sugar and ,maple flavoring in a large bowl or base of electric stand mixer..
+Place the butter, powdered sugar and maple flavoring in a large bowl or base of an electric stand mixer.

 Using an electric mixer, cream these ingredients until fully combined and creamy.

-Spoon a little melted chocolate over the hole created by the toothpick to cover it up.
-Then sprinkle a few bacon crumbles over the top to garnish.
+Spoon a little melted chocolate over each of the holes created by the toothpick to cover them up.
+Then sprinkle a few of the reserved bacon crumbles over the top of each of the maple bacon pecan truffles as a garnish.

-Here’s an inside view… they are at their very best served chilled!
+Here’s an inside view of one of the maple bacon pecan truffles.
+They taste their very best when served chilled!

-Hope you enjoy them.
-The maple, pecans, bacon, chocolate and butterscotch flavors make this an INCREDIBLY delicious truffle, and they really aren’t that hard to make, either!
+Hope you enjoy these maple bacon pecan truffles.
+The maple, pecans, bacon, chocolate and butterscotch flavors make this an INCREDIBLY delicious treat, and they really aren’t too hard to make, either!

 God Bless You.
 Have a great day.
 Hold your family and friends close.
 Let them KNOW you love and care for them.
 Life IS short.